Install xNIC on Linux

 Installing xNIC for Linux

-Review xNIC System requirements
+Review the xNIC System requirements page.

 Network Acceleration